ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 * **Mixing rules**, which can improve the predicted phase behaviour.
   These come in two flavours:

-  * Generic one-fluid mixing rules such as the van der Waals one-fluid mixing rule (the default in all cubics):
+  * Generic one-fluid mixing rules such as the Van der Waals one-fluid mixing rule (the default in all cubics):

     ```julia
     julia> model = PR(["methanol","benzene"])